Sitecore/Sitecore.Demo.Edge/docs/docker.md

 ## Stopping the Containers

-The Linux MSSQL container is super slow to terminate when using the `docker compose down` command.
-We created a script to speed up containers termination.
 In an elevated PowerShell terminal:

 ```ps1
 .\down.ps1